Uncle Sam wants you and your annuity

 The Treasury Department announced in February a plan to help 401 (k) and IRA owners to add annuities to their investment options.
 The fact that “longevity” options can increase income for a lifetime makes excellent sense.
 Knowing an income can pay for anytime period allows for a lifetime of security for the plan participants.
 The announcement by the Treasury received a lot of attention and helped push annuities to the forefront of available options.

 The proposal would give these annuities “special relief” from Internal Revenue Service rules that require retirement plans to start taking taxable withdrawals at age 70½.
 Treasury officials have not yet provided final rules and regulations, but the obvious need for annuities in planned as an alternative to guaranteed income needs.

 The Treasury has reiterated the need for “longevity income” for plan participants and outsourcing the responsibility to insurance companies seems like a good fit.
-Many companies build their portfolio around the need of their customers income needs lasting a long period of time.
-Insurance companies can reduce the risk of an individual making eh incorrect decision with their important assets.
+Many companies build their portfolio around the necessity of their customer’s income needs lasting an extended period.
+Insurance companies can reduce the risk of an individual making an incorrect decision with their vital assets.

 Outsourcing the responsibility for providing income for plan participants is solid thinking a recent official stated.
-Place the responsibility in the hands of those who are expert in the field.
+Place the trust in the hands of those who are expert in the field.